mapninja/Earthsys144/GLOSSARY.md

 ## Pixel

 The smallest cell in a raster dataset.
 Each pixel stores a value, such as reflectance, temperature, elevation, probability, or class.

+## Pan Sharpening

+An image-fusion technique that combines lower-resolution multispectral color bands with a higher-resolution panchromatic band to create a sharper-looking color image.
+Pan-sharpened imagery is useful for visual interpretation but should be used cautiously for quantitative spectral analysis.

+## Panchromatic Band

+A grayscale satellite image band that records a broad range of wavelengths in one band.
+Panchromatic bands often have finer spatial resolution than multispectral color bands from the same sensor.

 ## Percent Change